tari-project/tari/RFC/src/Glossary.md

 ## Wallet
 [wallet]: #wallet "A Wallet for Tari coins"

-A Tari Wallet is responsible for managing key pairs, and for constructing and negotiating [transaction]s for transferring and receiving [tari coin]s on the [Base Layer].
+A Tari Wallet is responsible for managing key pairs, and for constructing and negotiating [transaction]s for transferring and receiving [tari token]s on the [Base Layer].

 ## Pruning horizon